jacob-church/bazel-import/README.md

 - you have `bazel` installed on your system
 - your changes capture a full import for automated updates (i.e., line adds/deletes instead of single character adds/deletes)
 - your build files have dependency array for manual updates
+- your vscode workspace folder is the same as your [bazel workspace/repository root](https://bazel.build/concepts/build-ref)
+- your external dependencies are npm packages

 ## Extension Settings